 With two tweeters and two woofers, the MusicCast 50 also has n problem filling a room with sound.
 Like many of the alternatives on our list, it’s not as many drivers as the Sonos Play:5/Sonos Five, but it’s all the sound you’re going to need to simply fill the space.
 And with the ability to combine up to 10 MusicCast speakers in a whole-home system, you have basically all the sound networking you need covered.
 It’s a bit strange there’s a limit at all though.

 The number of MusicCast speakers is lower than you might hope, with no options for soundbars or other edge-case devices.
-There isn’t an equivalent to the Sonos Port necessarily, but the MusicCast system can allow you to get analog sound into your speakers through a proper receiver like the Yamaha Aventage.
+There isn’t an equivalent to the Sonos Port necessarily other than the Connect (our comparison guide), but the MusicCast system can allow you to get analog sound into your speakers through a proper receiver like the Yamaha Aventage.
 In fact, the MusicCast 50 can be used in a stereo arrangement when paired with that receiver, which is an interesting feature.

 - Bluetooth and Apple Airplay 2 support, along with a serviceable app for streaming directly from your favorite services, make this an easy unit to get your music to.

 - Voice assistant (Alexa) support round out the already packed feature list, making this a great option.

 - In whole-home audio setups, the number of networked speakers is limited to 10.

 By now you probably have a better understanding of if you really want a Sonos Play:5/Sonos Five speaker.
 Although the Sonos Play:5/Sonos Five have all the high-class features you’d expect at this price point, they do lack some that you’d really hope for like Bluetooth and built-in virtual assistants.
 The alternatives on our list are, for the most part, cheaper, and most include Bluetooth by default.